sanjaraiy/GFG_POTD/README.md

 - Min distance between two given nodes of a Binary Tree
 - Check if all leaves are at same level
 - Check for Children Sum Property in a Binary Tree
+- Number of paths in a matrix with k coins